wchopite/company-membership-api/README.md

 ## 🏗️ Architecture

-This API follows **Hexagonal Architecture** (Clean Architecture) principles:
+This API follows **Hexagonal Architecture** (Clean Architecture) principles with clear separation of concerns and business logic isolation.

-- **Domain Layer**: Contains business entities, value objects, and domain exceptions
-- **Application Layer**: Contains use cases, DTOs, and application services
-- **Infrastructure Layer**: Contains controllers, repositories, and external service implementations

 ### Project Structure